Carrickabraghy Castle: History

 Seán Beattie, in his book Ancient Monuments of Inishowen, recounts a tale regarding a Viking raid on Donegal in the tenth century.
 Three princesses were taken as hostages during the raid.
 One of the princesses escaped and took plundered treasure with her.
 She came ashore at Carrickabraghy and married a local chief.

-Throughout the period of Viking invasion in Inishowen the McFaul sept maintained their control over Carrickabraghy.
+Throughout the period of Viking invasion in Inishowen the McFall sept maintained their control over Carrickabraghy.

 Carraig Bhrachai is not mentioned again in the history books until 1600.
 The present remains of The Castle are thought to have been built around this time.
 The O Dochartaigh Clan had risen into power in Inishowen and the Chief of the clan and Lord of Inishowen was Sean Og O Dochartaigh.
 The English invasion of Ireland was well underway, and to protect his livestock and supplies from English raids, Sean Og decided the best place to store them was on The Isle of Doagh with his kinsman, The Lord of Carraig Bhrachai, Feilimi Brasleach O Dochartaigh.
 There was good reason for this as The Isle of Doagh was unfamiliar territory to the English and was easily defended as it was only accessible at low tide.

 Sean Og O Dochartaigh died suddenly in 1601 and his successor as Lord of Inishowen had not yet been decided.
 The natural choice, his first-born son, Cathaoir Rua, had not yet come of age, and there were other forces at work wanting their own man installed.
 Aodh Rua O Donaill, the Lord of Tir Chonaill, wanted an experienced and mature man at the helm, someone who would remain loyal to him, effectively keeping the peninsula and its resources under his control.
 That man was Feilim Og, Sean Og's half-brother.
 The English commander in Derry, Sir Henry Dowcra, was not bothered who the successor was as long as they were ready to submit himself and the territory to the Queen.
-Aodh Bui Mac Daibheid wanted the young Cathaoir as successor.
+Aodh Bui Mac Daibheid wanted the young Cathaoir as his successor.
 Aodh Rua O Donaill prevailed and Feilim Og was inaugurated in February 1601.
 His reign, however, was to be short lived.
 Aodh Bui Mac Daibheid, though cunning negotiations with both Dowcra and O Donaill, had Cathaoir Rua O Dochartaigh rightfully installed as Lord of Inishowen in May 1601.
 He was just 14 years old, and he was to be the last of the great Irish Lords.